 Whether you’re looking for luxury international first-class flights or prefer to stretch your points for shorter coach flights close to home, Amex Membership Rewards points give you the flexibility to travel however you like.

 How to earn American Express points

 Amex has an important rule you should know.
 You can only earn the welcome offer on a specific Amex card once, per person, per lifetime.
 So, for example, if you’ve had the Amex Platinum in the past, you won’t be eligible to earn it again.
 But you would still be eligible to earn an intro offer with the Amex Business Platinum since they are considered different products.

 Once you have an Amex Membership Rewards travel credit card, there are other ways to earn points beyond the welcome offer and spending, including:

 - Referring friends to apply for a card (not all cards are eligible)

 - Enroll in extended pay (targeted)

-The value of AMEX Membership Rewards points depends on how you redeem them.
-You’ll generally get the biggest bang for your points by transferring them to airline and hotel partners, like Delta, Air Canada Aeroplan, and Flying Blue.
+The value of Amex Membership Rewards points depends on how you redeem them.
+You’ll generally get the biggest bang for your points by transferring them to airline and hotel partners, like Delta, Air Canada Aeroplan, ANA and Flying Blue.

 Here’s what you’ll typically get for various redemption options: